 Tyson Van Alfen

-I am an Assistant Professor of Finance and Analytics in the College of Business and Analytics at Southern Illinois University Carbondale.
+I am an Assistant Professor of Finance in the Sykes College of Business at the University of Tampa.
 My areas of research include financial advisors, reputation, misconduct, and product markets.
-I also have experience teaching a variety of courses at both the undergraduate and graduate level.
+I have experience teaching a variety of courses at both the undergraduate and graduate level.

 Academic Appointments